ToastmastersLee/Docs/RoomScheduler/QuickGuide/RoomScheduler Quick guide.md

 1. **Power Options**: CPL50 supports both **PoE (Power over Ethernet)** and a standard power adapter.

    :warning:**Warning:**
-   Do **not** use both PoE and the power adapter simultaneously, as voltage inconsistencies may cause potential damage to the device.Use either:
+   Do **not** use both PoE and the power adapter simultaneously, as voltage inconsistencies may cause potential damage to the device.
+Use either:

    - **PoE with a PoE switch**, or
    - **The power adapter with a non-PoE switch/router**.

-2. Use a LAN cable to connect the CPL50 to the meeting room's network, ensuring it shares the same LAN as the Q-NEX system.
+2. Use an LAN cable to connect the CPL50 to the meeting room's network, ensuring it shares the same LAN as the Q-NEX system.